 You may find it surprising that fighting inflammation starts with the items you decide to put on your plate and into your mouth each day.
 Likewise, your diet is also the easiest way to cause inflammation in your body.
 Therefore, following a simple anti-inflammatory diet is one of the best ways to decrease inflammation in your body.

 Following a Mediterranean diet is one of the best ways to incorporate anti-inflammatory foods into your diet, according to research.
-The Mediterranean diet is rich in flavonoids and carotenoids because it is largely plant-based, plentiful in fruits, vegetables, whole grains and legumes.
-You can learn more about the specifics of the Mediterranean diet here.
+The Mediterranean diet is rich in flavonoids and carotenoids because it is largely plant-based, plentiful in fruits, vegetables, whole grains and legumes (4).

 If you are looking for a meal plan to follow, Registered Dietitian Su-Nui Escobar provides a 3-day anti-inflammatory diet meal plan that you can download as a free resource.